friends-of-ce/merchant-api-client-php/docs/Api/ShipmentApi.md

 shipmentIndex($merchantShipmentNos, $merchantOrderNos, $method, $shippedFromCountryCodes, $fromShipmentDate, $toShipmentDate, $fromCreateDate, $toCreateDate, $fromUpdateDate, $toUpdateDate, $fulfillmentType, $channelShipmentNos, $channelOrderNos, $page): \FriendsOfCE\Merchant\ApiClient\Model\CollectionOfMerchantShipmentResponse
 ```

-Get Shipments
+Gets shipments by filter

-Gets all shipments that meet conditions.<br />If all filters are empty return all in default order (from the oldest one).
+Gets the shipments based on the available filters.<br />Shipments are listed in chronological order, from old to new.

 ### Example